 - Vertical coordinate systems can be defined as part of the spatial reference or coordinate system for tools such as Project and Create Feature Class.

 - ArcGIS Pro provides access to a number of analysis tools available in the ArcGIS platform.
-To use these tools, you must be connected to Portal for ArcGIS.
+To use these tools, you must be connected to ArcGIS Enterprise.
 Depending on the licensing roles of the servers configured with your portal, you may have access to some, all, or none of the tools described below.
 Tools from your portal represent geoprocessing services running on the servers federated with your portal.

 - Standard Feature Analysis Tools—This toolbox includes tools for analyzing patterns, managing data, summarizing data, and using proximity with feature data.

 - Raster Analysis Tools—This toolbox includes tools for analyzing patterns and terrains, and managing and summarizing raster data.

 - GeoAnalytics Tools—This toolbox includes tools for analyzing patterns, finding locations, managing data, summarizing data, and using proximity with feature data and big data file shares.
 The tools can be used to solve diverse spatial and temporal analysis problems.
 These tools distribute the processing between multiple server nodes; by using distributed processing, you can process large datasets in less time.

 - A new chart type, Profile Graph, can be used to create graphs from 3D lines.
 This chart type can be viewed without an ArcGIS 3D Analyst extension extension, but you must have the ArcGIS 3D Analyst extension extension to create a profile graph.